 Brief History of Drive Tracking Programs

-Drive tracking was once only possible if you plugged a telematics device into your car.
+Once upon a time, plugging a telematics device into the car was the only way to collect driving data.
 Now insurance companies can collect the same information via smartphone app or OnStar.

 Apps work the same as the plug-in device, but often require Bluetooth or location services to be turned on every time you drive.
 You can then see how your driving habits stack up on the app, on your insurer’s website, or via email reports.